ycpei/ypei.me/posts/2018-04-10-update-open-research.md

 1. Free licensing.
 It solves NDA problem - free licenses permit redistribution and modification of works, so if you adopt them in your joint work, then you have the freedom to modify and distribute the work; it also helps with reproducibility - if a paper is not clear, anyone can write their own version and publish it.
 Bonus points with the use of copyleft licenses like [Creative Commons Share-Alike](https://creativecommons.org/licenses/by-sa/4.0/) or the [GNU Free Documentation License](https://www.gnu.org/licenses/fdl.html).
 2. A forum for discussions of mathematics.
 It helps solve the reproducibility problem - public interaction may help quickly clarify problems.
 By the way, Math Overflow is not a forum.
 3. An infrastructure of mathematical knowledge.
 Like the GNU system, a mathematics encyclopedia under a copyleft license maintained in the Github-style rather than Wikipedia-style by a "Free Mathematics Foundation", and drawing contributions from the public (inside or outside of the academia).
 To begin with, crowd-source (again, Github-style) the proofs of say 1000 foundational theorems covered in the curriculum of a bachelor's degree.
 Perhaps start with taking contributions from people with some credentials (e.g. having a bachelor degree in maths) and then expand the contribution permission to the public, or taking advantage of existing corpus under free license like Wikipedia.
-4. Cite with care: if a work is considered authorative but you couldn't reproduce the results, whereas another paper which tries to explain or discuss similar results makes the first paper understandable to you, give both papers due attribution (something like: see [1], but I couldn't reproduce the proof in [1], and the proofs in [2] helped clarify it).
+4. Citing with care: if a work is considered authorative but you couldn't reproduce the results, whereas another paper which tries to explain or discuss similar results makes the first paper understandable to you, give both papers due attribution (something like: see [1], but I couldn't reproduce the proof in [1], and the proofs in [2] helped clarify it).
 No one should be offended if you say you can not reproduce something - there may be causes on both sides, whereas citing [2] is fairer and helps readers with a similar background.

 ### Tools for open research

-The open research workshop revolved around how to lead the scientific academia towards open research.
+The open research workshop revolved around how to lead academia towards open research.
 There were discussions on open research tools, improving credit attributions, the peer-review process and the path to adoption.

 From the workshop I learned about some interesting tools for open research that are either new or just new to me, and it is exciting to see them.

 - [OSF](https://osf.io), an online research platform.
-Clean and simple interface with commenting, wiki, citation generation, DOI generation, tags, license generation etc. Like Github it supports private and public repositories (but default to private), version control, with the ability to fork or bookmark a project.
+Clean and simple interface with commenting, wiki, citation generation, DOI generation, tags, license generation etc. Like Github it supports private and public repositories (but defaults to private), version control, with the ability to fork or bookmark a project.
 - [SciPost](https://scipost.org/), physics journals whose peer review reports and responses are public (peer-witnessed refereeing), and allows comments (post-publication evaluation).
 Like arXiv, it requires academic credential (PhD or above) to register.
 - [Knowen](https://knowen.org/), a platform to organise knowledge in directed acyclic graphs.
 Could be useful for building the infrastructure of mathematical knowledge.
 - [Fermat's Library](https://fermatslibrary.com/), the journal club website that crowd-annotates one notable paper per week released a Chrome extension [Librarian](https://fermatslibrary.com/librarian) that overlays a commenting interface on arXiv.